ida/adi.forumail/README.md

 otherwise the mailnotifica-contentrule will rightfully moan, there's no recipients available to send the noti to.

-Alternatively, disable the contentrule, if you only want to use the forum's web-UI.
+Alternatively disable the contentrule, if you only want to use the forum's web-UI.

 Create users via: